swent-epfl/public/bootcamp/deliverables/B3/2-AccessControl.md

 > [!TIP]
 > Use a Firebase CLI installed with `npm install -g firebase-tools`; the standalone binary can crash the tests with `ERR_REQUIRE_ESM`.
 If the tests fail with a `different Firestore SDK` error, your `node_modules` is stale: run `rm -rf node_modules && npm install`.

-Additionally, we recommend running the B2 test suites to verify that your app still functions properly after implementing access control.
+After you lock down the rules, do **not** expect every B2 instrumented test to stay green: some of them issue unfiltered Firestore reads that B3 rules correctly deny.
+Manually smoke-test the app (sign in, create a ToDo, sign in as another user and check isolation).
+For automated checks, prefer `./gradlew connectedCheck -B3 -public` and the rules suite below.

+When `BOOTCAMP_PART: B3`, CI also runs the Firestore rules tests (`npm test` under `firebase/firestore/test`) as part of the always-on checks—keep `firestore.rules` correct in the repo, not only in the Firebase console.

 You're done!
 Your app is now secured against any malicious request.

 > [!NOTE]
-> Please click [here](./AgenticWorkflow.md) to proceed to the next step.
+> Click [here](./AgenticWorkflow.md) to proceed to the next step.

 [^1]: <https://firebase.google.com/docs/firestore/security/get-started>
 [^2]: <https://firebase.google.com/docs/rules/rules-language>